constantino-garcia/bitalino_controller/README.md

 # Bitalino controller in Python

-A **Python 2.7** library designed to control a [BITalino](http://bitalino.com/en/community/projects) board by means of Plugins (inspired by the [OpenBCI library](https://github.com/OpenBCI/OpenBCI_Python)).
+A **Python** project designed to control a [BITalino](http://bitalino.com/en/community/projects) board by means of Plugins (inspired by the [OpenBCI library](https://github.com/OpenBCI/OpenBCI_Python)).
 This repository is intended to provide a "bare-bones" BITalino controller, which should be improved as part of a undergraduate course on biosignals.
 Therefore, it is unlikely that new features will be added in the future.
 However, if you are interested in further develop the project, don't hesitate in forking it (see [License](#license)).

 ## Installation
+This project is implemented in **Python** and should work for both Python 2.7 and 3.X.
+The code has been tested in both Linux and Windows operating systems.
+It should also work out of the box in MacOS-based systems (untested).

-This project is implemented in **Python 2.7** and depends on the packages listed in *requirements.txt*.
+The project depends on the packages listed in *requirements.txt*.
 At the same time, some of these packages have some system-dependencies that should be met before trying to install them.

 * In Debian/Ubuntu-based distributions:
 `$ sudo apt install python-xlib libbluetooth-dev`